data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the cosine of each element in `x`.
+The returned array must have a data type of either `float32` or `float64`.

 ### <a name="cosh" href="#cosh">#</a> cosh(x, /)